Inspect Your Feet Regularly for Abnormalities if You're Diabetic

 If you have any questions, please feel free to contact our office located in Plymouth, MA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Flatfoot is a condition many people suffer from.
-If you have flat feet, contact one of our podiatrists from Greater Boston Foot Care, PLLC.
-Our doctors will treat your foot and ankle needs.
+Sever's disease often occurs in children and teens.
+If your child is experiencing foot or ankle pain, see one of our podiatrists from Greater Boston Foot Care, PLLC.
+Our doctors can treat your child’s foot and ankle needs.

 Symptoms